Pa. Republican leaders meet challenge to redraw congressional districts

 "They should have challenged these maps after 2011, and they're challenging them now.
 Then, a 5-2 Democratic vote on the Pennsylvania Supreme court invalidates our map, it's completely wrong," Turzai said.

-In any event, Senate President Pro Tempore Joe Scarnati and House speaker Mike Turzai met the court’s deadline and submitted a map to Governor Wolf Friday night.
+in any event - senate president pro tempore joe scarnati and house speaker mike turzai met the court's deadline and submitted a map to governor tom wolf friday night.

-“The governor is supposed to accept the map or not accept the map, and we have adhered to the order, but I will tell you that we do not believe that the Pennsylvania Supreme Court had the power to do what it did, particularly given the partisan nature of their decision,” Turzai said.
+mike turzai: the governor is supposed to accept the map or not accept the map, and we have adhered to the order, but i will tell you that we do not believe that the pennsylvania supreme court had the power to do what it did, particularly given the partisan nature of their decision (18)

+governor tom wolf released his thoughts on the map submitted to him friday stating quote

-The governor will have until Thursday, February 15th to review the map, but if he doesn’t approve it, the state Supreme Court will draw up a new map just four days later, by February 19th.
+governor will have until next thursday the 15th to review the map but if he doesn't approve it -- the state supreme court will draw up a new map just four days later by february 19th.